driessenslucas/researchproject/Thesis.md

 **Motor Kit:** https://www.dfrobot.com/product-1487.html

   - This alternative motor acts as 360-degree servo motor, which would be perfect for getting those precise movements.
-And it works with the arduino servo library, so it would be easy to implement.
+And it works with the Arduino servo library, so it would be easy to implement.
-  This woul Definitely be a better choice than the motors I used in my project!!
+  This would Definitely be a better choice than the motors I used in my project!!

 #### Sensor Selection